Blog

 Creates challenges for support and IT infrastructure

-The company may need to invest in additional IT resources to support the technology required for seamless desk sharing, such as hot desking systems or cloud-based storage solutions.
+The company may need to invest in additional IT resources to support the technology required for seamless sharing, such as hot desking systems or cloud-based storage solutions.
 Moreover, managing the logistics of desk reservations and ensuring employees have access to necessary equipment and software can strain support resources.
 IT infrastructure must be robust enough to handle the increased network connectivity and security demand in a shared workspace environment.

 Takes employees longer to get settled and work